vishdaredevil/Dsa_prac/readme.md

-### INTERVIEW CODING PRACTICE:
+## INTERVIEW CODING PRACTICE:

-# This folder containd all the Top 50 Coding Problems for Interviews question from geeks for geek
+# This folder contains all the Top 50 Coding Problems for Interviews question from geeks for geek
-# Contains topics like :
+Contains topics like :
     1. Array
     2. String
     3. Linked List